-Also be aware that there are other types of taxes that could affect you and should be factored into your planning, such as the AMT.
+There are other types of taxes that could affect you and should be factored into your planning, such as the AMT.
 (See Chart 7 on page 16.)

-Your tax advisor can help you determine if you're among the small number of taxpayers who still need to plan for the AMT.
+Your tax advisor can help you determine if you're among the small number of taxpayers who still need to plan for the AMT - or if there are other special considerations for your specific situation.